Wash Day Diaries

-Wash Day Diaries is a young adult graphic novel written by Jamila Rowser and Robyn Smith that follows four young Black women in New York.
+Wash Day Diaries is a young adult graphic novel written by Jamila Rowser and illustrated by Robyn Smith that follows four young Black women in New York.
 The book was published by Chronicle Books in 2022.

 Plot

-This book follows four young African American women.
+This book follows four young African-American women.
 The main characters are close friends, Kim, Tanisha, Davene, and Cookie.
-Kim is arguably the main character of this story.
-This book is written in the graphic novel genre.
-The authors wanted to have the plot around an important aspect of African American culture.
 The graphic novel is in a five short story format.
 Each chapter of this book shares parts of each character's life and what is going on for them socially and mentally.
 One of the main characters is in a love triangle and during wash day they all discuss the challenge of trying to choose between two possible boys to date.
 The authors take care to acknowledge and portray the Black sisterhood between the four girls.
 The experiences told by the authors are deeply personal experiences with Black hair care.
 The main characters form a self-care regimen during multiple hours-long hair appointments.
-The authors brought this story to life with colorful illustrations throughout the graphic novel.

-Characters

-This book follows four young women in New York, Kim, Tanisha, Davene, and Cookie.

-Development History
+Background

-The authors of Wash Day Diaries, Jamila Rowser and Robyn Smith wanted to depict the importance of Black hair in African American culture.
+The authors of Wash Day Diaries, Jamila Rowser and Robyn Smith wanted to depict the importance of Black hair in African-American culture.
 They wanted a relatable age for a wide range of readers as well as a story that would be interesting to all readers.
-The authors wanted to discuss aspects African American hair culture like, “wash day”.
-Hair is a large part of African American culture, washing their hair and styling it takes long amounts of time and is often a quality time in families and communities.
+The authors wanted to discuss aspects African-American hair culture, such as "wash day".
+Hair is a large part of African-American culture; washing hair and styling takes long amounts of time and is often a quality time in families and communities.